elunna/nerfhack-changelog/README.md

 | 15  | Fast                                             |
 | 15  | Can ascertain razor card and all scroll/card BUC |

-* Cartomancers also start with 1 point of bonus Luck.

 **Skill adjustments for cartomancers:**

 | skill              | SpliceHack | ->  | NerfHack   |